michaelcourcy/enterprise-blueprints/dh2i/readme.md

 # A classic 15 Minutes RPO scenario

-Imagine you want to reach 15 minutes RPO, doing a full backup very 15 minutes would not work because it would take too many times and too many storage to do a full backup every 15 minutes.
+Imagine you want to reach 15 minutes RPO, doing a full backup every 15 minutes would not work because it would take too many times and too many storage.
 But you can implement this scenario :
 - A log backup every 15 inutes
 - A full backup every day